mstksg/inCode/copy/entries/huffman-3.md

 This implemenation is pretty straightforward --- "if the producer is empty, return `Nothing`.
 Otherwise, start with `00000000` and draw `Direction`s one at a time, flipping the appropriate bit when you get a `Right`."
-For more information on the exact functions for bitwise operators, they all come from the [bits][] package.
+For more information on the exact functions for bitwise operators, look into the [bits][] package, where they come from.

 [bits]: http://hackage.haskell.org/package/bits

 Note the usage of `draw`, which "returns" a `Nothing` if you draw from the end of the producer, and a `Just x` if there is something to draw.  `draw` is special to parsers, because it lets you react on end-of-input as a `Nothing` (as opposed to `await`).
-In `go`, we loop drawing until we run out, or hit all eight bits; then return the result.
+In `go`, we loop drawing until we either get all eight bits (and return the resulting byte) or run out of inputs (and return the byte that we have so far).

 We can finally put it all together, by saying `bytesOut = dirsBytes dirStream`.